jamessrichie/course-hunter/README.md

   purely as a proof of concept and a personal exploration into Web automation.
 * The developers strictly discourage the use and distribution of Course-Hunter for actual registration purposes.
-* The developers are not responsible for any issues that arise from its use, including software bugs, registration mistakes, and sanctions from UW.
+* The developers are not responsible for any issues that arise from its use, including software bugs, registration errors, and sanctions from UW.